Training Needs Analysis (TNA) - What is the Purpose of TNA for your organization?

 What is Training Needs Analysis?

 Training Needs Analysis (TNA) is the method of determining if a training need exists and, if it does, what training is required to fill the gap.
-TNA seeks to accurately identify the levels of the present situation in the target surveys, interview, observation, secondary data and/or workshop.
-The gap between the present status and desired status may indicate problems that in turn can be translated into a training need.
+TNA seeks to accurately identify the levels of the present situation in the target surveys, interviews, observation, secondary data and/or workshops.
+The gap between the present status and the desired status may indicate problems that in turn can be translated into a training need.

 What is the Purpose of TNA?